 In addition, we are limiting the time that performance can take place in a given space, and creating scheduling gaps between classes, lessons, and rehearsals to allow rooms to clear before the next group enters.

 We also have wipe and sanitizer dispensers stationed throughout our buildings and have established an active cleaning regimen.
-Students may be asked to wipe their work areas at the end of class to help with this effort.

 Finally, access to our buildings will be limited to enrolled students so that we can keep the population density low.